henchan/chrome-bitcoin/README.md

 Right Click the chrome-bitcoin logo to configure the extension to connect to a Bitcoin service.
 You will need to know details of the service (ip:port, user and password).

-If connecting to the standard Bitcoin desktop client it must have been started in server mode `bitcoin -server -RPCALLOWIP=127.0.0.1 -RPCPORT=8332 &'
+If connecting to the standard Bitcoin desktop client it must have been started in server mode ` bitcoin -server -RPCALLOWIP=127.0.0.1 -RPCPORT=8332 & '

 Also, a file called bitcoin.conf should exist in the top-level directory of the standard Bitcoin desktop client
 ### Omnibox